- Happy puppet syndrome (formerly)

 Rarely, a genetic change responsible for Angelman syndrome can be inherited.
 For example, it is possible for a mutation in the UBE3A gene or in the nearby region of DNA that controls gene activation to be passed from one generation to the next.

 Prenatal diagnosis can be used to diagnose a condition in a developing fetus.
-Today, doctors are able to diagnose many more birth defects than they are able to treat before birth.
-If a fetus has a condition for which prenatal treatment is not possible, prenatal diagnosis may help parents prepare emotionally for the birth and to plan the delivery with their health care providers.
+If the underlying genetic cause of a disorder in a family is known, testing can be completed to analyze the genetic material of the fetus.
+This is typically completed around 10-13 weeks' gestation via chorionic villus sampling or around 15+ weeks' gestation via amniocentesis.
+Prenatal diagnosis may help parents prepare emotionally for the birth and to plan the delivery with their health care providers.
 Parents can also use this information to make decisions regarding whether or not to continue the pregnancy.

 PGD is an alternative to prenatal diagnosis.
 It is used following in vitro fertilization to diagnose a genetic disease or condition in embryos.
 Only embryos that do not carry the disease-causing mutation are implanted in the mother's womb.
 PGD allows testing to occur before a pregnancy begins.
 In many cases, the disease-causing mutation must be identified in an affected parent before PGD or prenatal diagnosis can be performed.